mrcn04/nutella-go/README.md

 # nutella-go

-A simple Go caching app with Redis and Docker.
-Using the free search api of Nominatim.
+A simple Go app to cache search results from the free Nominatim API using Redis and Docker.

 ### Run